zonebuilder/tslite-node/README.md

 *   to variables created through importing mechanisms like ES6 modules or CommonJS
 *   to top-level (arrow) function names i.e. direct children of the module/file
 *   to any established naming convention like class, constructor, or component naming
-*   to structure member names e.g. of class, object, map etc. - use interfaces in type definition file alongside with the generated TS code
+*   to structure member names e.g. of class, object, map etc. - use interfaces in type definition files alongside with the generated TS code
 *   to special identifier names like single letter counters, catch exceptions, event parameters, or any other case when the developer considers appropriate (such as vars included in exports) - TSLite has the ability to also annotate based on the identifier name

 In TSLite, a prefix is a left-side sequence of lowercase letters of a string, followed by a non-lowercase character, and optionally preceded by '\_' and/or '$'.